7aitsev/ansible-tuto/step-11/README.md

 # Ansible tutorial: Variables again

-So we've setup our loadbalancer, and it works quite well.
+So we've set up our loadbalancer, and it works quite well.
 We grabbed variables from facts and used them to build the configuration.
 But Ansible also supports other kinds of variables.
 We already saw `ansible_host` in inventory, but now we'll use variables defined in `host_vars` and `group_vars` files.